sneha-4-22/os-insight-x/README.md

 This application allows users to interact with Galvin's Operating System textbook by asking questions and receiving accurate, context-aware answers.
 The system leverages LangChain for document processing and LLMWare for intelligent responses.

+## Features

+- Load and process PDF documents from Galvin's OS textbook.
+- Split documents into manageable chunks for efficient retrieval.
+- Use pre-trained LLMWare models to generate embeddings and provide answers.
+- Simple Streamlit interface for easy interaction.

 ## APP PREVIEW